vbojko/as2-to-as3-conversion-tool/README.md

 ## Introduction

-this tool helps to convert BIG-IP AS2 confgs into AS3 declarations
+this tool helps to convert BIG-IP AS2 confgs into AS3 declarations.
+It is an offline tool, so you do not need a BIG-IP for the conversion itself.
+BUT, before deploying the AS3 declaration in production it is highly recommended to perform following tests:

+- Take the output AS3 declarations and load it in a lab environment to test successfull deployment.
+A lab can be a BIG-IP Virtual Edition (VE) or physical device, including Viprion and vCMP instances.
+It is mandatory that the Lab infrastructure has the same sw version and module provisioning as the originating isntance.
+- Test in a lab environment if the application works as expected after the declaration.
+Run traffic through it.

+### Performance of AS3 config

+This conversion tool does not give performance guarantees.
+It just converts the AS2 config declaration to AS3 config declaration.
+You can perform performance tests, but this is out of scope of this tool.

 ## Documentation

 Documentation is in the "documentation" folder of this repository.
+Click [here](./documentation/readme.md)

+## Where to find the tool

+The tool is located in the "files/conversion_tool" folder of this repo

 ### F5 Networks Contributor License Agreement